Rangi42/polishedcrystal/README.md

 * Add: Use original Jynx sprite.
 * Fix: Lt.
 Surge's electric fence color does not override speech bubbles.
 * Fix: Zap Cannon has 120 power.
+* Fix: Munchlax, Magnezone, and Tangrowth have their relatives' cries.
 * Fix: Game console names in room.
 * Fix: Yellow Forest gate clerk does not face you.
 * Fix: Read hidden Ruins of Alph tablet from one direction.